crabmusket/crabmusket.net/blog/content/drafts/2018-08-26-it-turns-everything-it-touches-into-a-machine.md

 > <footer>&mdash; &ldquo;Technique and constitution&rdquo;</footer>

 The examples above, while demonstrating the existence and operation of techniques, cannot be said to be unequivocally _bad_.
-They may be flawed, but they are all genuine attempts to solve complex problems.
+They may be flawed, but they are genuine, and often successful, attempts to solve complex problems.
-The replacement of human judgement may have [deep benefits](https://www.cnet.com/news/amazon-go-avoid-discrimination-shopping-commentary) for those who have been victims of the ugly side of human judgement.

 Why should we pay attention to what Ellul wrote over 60 years ago?
 I believe that any maker of technology who is serious about considering the social and ethical impact of their work should be familiar with the idea of technique.